visualizedata/data-structures/README.md

 * Gitelman, Chapter 7

-**Weekly Assignment 8, due 10/16 at 2:00pm:**
+**Weekly Assignment 8, due Friday 10/16 at 2:00pm:**
 Switching gears from previous assignments, you will use an IOT development board and sensors to collect and log data to your local computer.
-You will also design (in concept only) an interactive visualization of the data you will collect from the sensor.
+You will also sketch your first iteration of the design of an interactive visualization of the data you will collect from the sensor.

 **Final Assignment 3 distributed:** Surveilling your life.